Frequently Asked Questions

 Because there's only a single space between assets:bank:checking and the ; comment, so the comment is parsed as part of the account name. (hledger accounts shows this.)
 There must be at least two spaces between an account name and anything that follows it.

 Why do some directives not affect other files ?
-Why can't I include account aliases ?
+Why can't I include account aliases from a sub file ?

 Directives vary in their scope, ie which journal entries and which input files they affect.
 The differences are partly due to historical accident, and partly by design, so that reordering files, or adding another file, does not change their meaning.
 See journal format > Directives and multiple files.
 Related discussion: #217, #510, #1007.